 6.1 Who delivers the service and our commitment to you

 Blenheim delivers the Online Support Service.
 Blenheim is a registered charity and company limited by guarantee based in the UK.
 Set up in 1964, Blenheim provides support to over 10,000 drug and alcohol users across London.

 6.1.1 Our mission is to lead in, and campaign for, the delivery of high quality, flexible and responsive alcohol services that improve the lives of all adults and children negatively affected by alcohol.
 We are committed to supporting you to making positive changes to your drinking.

 6.1.2 All our workers delivering the Online Support Service to you are alcohol specialists with the relevant qualifications, training and experience.
 All our workers have completed a criminal records check and thorough recruitment checks.
 All our workers have been fully inducted into our policies and procedures and are contractually obliged to comply with them.
 All workers receive expert clinical supervision and managerial support.

 6.1.3 We aim to send your email response to appointment bookings within three working days and for you to be seen with seven working days.
-HAGA takes no responsibility for our email not reaching your inbox or your email not reaching our inbox.
+Blenheim takes no responsibility for our email not reaching your inbox or your email not reaching our inbox.
 Responses times may be slower during busy periods.

 6.2 What service we offer and who is eligible

 6.2.1 You must be at least eighteen years of age and be a resident of the United Kingdom to consent for the Online Support Service.

 6.2.2 The service is not appropriate for people with moderate to severe alcohol dependence or enduring mental health problems as we cannot provide the level or continuity of care necessary.